 After six weeks of pumping, four lactation experts, three different types of nipple shields, and Ajax still not latching, I eventually gave up.
 It turned out my son had a double tongue-tie issue, which the first operation hadn’t resolved.

-As a nutritional therapist, you can imagine how devastating this was.
+As a nutritionist, you can imagine how devastating this was.

 We all know that breastfeeding provides maximum nutrition for the baby.
 I should know; five years ago I wrote an article on the subject, which included the following:

 ‘Infants breast-fed for more than six months may be 5-9 IQ points smarter than formula-fed infants.
 Another study, which appeared in the journal Pediatrics found that prematurely-born babies who were fed natural breast milk performed better on tests of cognitive development than formula-fed infants.
 The researchers found that the more the babies suckled, the higher their scores.